-the spinal cordThe main nerve trunk running down the spinal canal and connecting the individual’s mind and consciousness to the rest ... and provides a mechanical barrier against shock.
+the spinal cordThe main nerve trunk running down the spinal canal and connecting the individual’s mind and consciousness to the rest of his or her body.
+It is about the size of a person’s little finger, in diameter.
+It cannot repair itself if damaged. and provides a mechanical barrier against shock.
 Formed primarily in the

-between surrounding bones and the brain and spinal cordThe main nerve trunk running down the spinal canal and connecting the individual’s mind and consciousness to the rest ....
+between surrounding bones and the brain and spinal cordThe main nerve trunk running down the spinal canal and connecting the individual’s mind and consciousness to the rest of his or her body.
+It is about the size of a person’s little finger, in diameter.
+It cannot repair itself if damaged..
 When an individual suffers a

 head injury, the fluid acts as a cushion, dulling the force by distributing its impact.
 The fluid